alexblanche/raytracer_project/Readme.md

 $ ./main 5
 ``````

-See command-line arguments and scene descriptor syntax in ``User-guide.md``.
+See command-line arguments and scene descriptor syntax in the [User guide](User-guide.md).

 ## Sources